 For the most part, the TCL MOVEAUDIO S600 provides a solid consumer-friendly frequency response.
 You get the exaggerated bass, a slight dip in the mids, and emphasized treble notes.
-This follows our house curve rather well, though it may sound a little more bass heavy with some masking of the mids around 600Hz.
+This follows our house curve rather well, though it may sound a little more bass-heavy with some under-emphasis around 600Hz.

 The earbuds’ frequency response is a good combination, perfect for folks who like a strong oomph but not overwhelmingly so.
 The dip in loudness around 10kHz is perceptible and could give the impression of less clarity, or “air,” from the earbuds.
 Depending on your audio source, this is fine and sometimes goes completely unnoticed.